OpenEvalProject/evals/manuscripts/elife-75389/v5/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/75389/elife-75389-fig2-v5.jpg)

-**Figure 2.:** Drosophila models of SCA.(A) Flies ectopically expressing polyQ-expanded ATXN2 in adult neurons (RU+ UN) have lower climbing speed than unexercised, uninduced control flies (RU- UN) by adult week 4.
+**Figure 2.:** (A) Flies ectopically expressing polyQ-expanded ATXN2 in adult neurons (RU+ UN) have lower climbing speed than unexercised, uninduced control flies (RU- UN) by adult week 4.
 Exercise fully rescues climbing speed to the level of exercised, uninduced control flies (compare RU- EX to RU+ EX).
 (B) Flies expressing polyQ-expanded ATXN2 in adult neurons (RU+) have similar endurance to uninduced control flies (RU-) whether exercised or not.
 (C) Exercise reduces ATXN2 protein levels in flies ectopically expressing polyQ-expanded ATXN2 in adult neurons, quantified in (I).
 (D, E) Flies ectopically expressing polyQ-expanded ATXN3 in adult neurons (RU+) have similar (D) climbing speed and endurance to uninduced, unexercised control flies and fail to improve either (D) climbing speed (E) endurance with exercise.
 (F) Exercise does not affect ATXN3 protein levels in flies expressing CAG-expanded ATXN3 in adult neurons, quantified in (I).
 (G) Flies ectopically expressing CAG-expanded β ACT in adult neurons (RU+) have lower climbing speed than unexercised, uninduced control flies (RU- UN) by adult week 3, and exercise partially rescues climbing speed, although not to the level of exercised, uninduced control flies.
 (H) Exercise improves endurance in flies expressing CAG-expandedα1ACT in adult neurons (RU+ EX), but not to the level of exercised, uninduced control siblings (compare RU- EX to RU+ EX).
 Mobility and endurance data are presented as representative experiments from triplicate biological replicates.
 Each individual datum depicts average climbing speed for ≥5 vials of 20 flies, analyzed by 2-way ANOVA (climbing speed), or time for 80% of flies in an individual vial (n ≥ 8 vials of 20 flies) to reach exhaustion, analyzed by log rank (endurance).
 Representative Western blots (five flies/lysate) from three biological repetitions, analyzed by ANOVA with Tukey’s post-hoc for significantly different groups.
-Error bars indicate ± SD.Figure 2—source data 1.Figure 2C.Figure 2—source data 2.Figure 2F.
+Error bars indicate ± SD.

 In contrast, SCA3 model flies did not improve climbing speed or endurance (Figure 2D, E) after exercise training.
 Furthermore, exercised and unexercised SCA3 flies had similar levels of ATXN3, the causative, polyQ-expanded disease protein in SCA3 (D’Abreu et al., 2010; Figure 2F, I).
 SCA6 model flies had reduced climbing speed at weeks three and five compared to unexercised, uninduced siblings, and exercise training improved climbing speed, albeit not to the level of uninduced, exercised control flies (Figure 2G).
 Unexercised SCA6 flies trended toward lower endurance relative to uninduced, unexercised control flies (log-rank, P = 0.0559) and improved endurance after exercise training, but did not equal the endurance of uninduced, exercised controls (log-rank, P = 0.0218) (Figure 2H).

-## Sestrin expression improves phenotypes in SCA2 model flies without exercise
+### Sestrin expression improves phenotypes in SCA2 model flies without exercise

 We have previously shown that the stress-inducible protein, Sesn, is necessary for exercise adaptations in multiple species (Kim et al., 2020), and Sesn activity has been proposed to play a protective role against neurodegeneration (Chen et al., 2019).
 Both endurance exercise and Sesn increase autophagy by inhibiting mTOR (Sujkowski et al., 2015; Mahalakshmi et al., 2020; Lee et al., 2010), and increased autophagy enhances ATXN2 solubility and reduces phenotypes in SCA2 patient cells (Wardman et al., 2020).
 Since muscle-specific dSesn overexpression is sufficient to replicate the beneficial adaptations of endurance exercise, even in sedentary Drosophila (Kim et al., 2020), we next overexpressed dSesn in SCA2 model flies.